La Soie est elle écologique

 Organic silk attempts to minimize these impacts, but remains marginal.
 More efforts are needed for sustainable and ethical silk production.

-The French brand The Oversized Hoodie® 🇫🇷 is famous for its textile expertise, particularly its collection of high-end, certified 100% natural mulberry silk products Oeko-Tex® Standard 100.
+The French brand The Oversized Hoodie® 🇫🇷 is famous for its textile expertise, particularly its collection of high-end, 100% natural mulberry silk products certified Oeko-Tex® Standard 100.

 Free from toxic and chemical substances, and ecological, the collections silk pillowcase, night mask and silk sheets stand out for their incomparable softness and excellent value for money, providing an unrivaled feeling of comfort.

-Origin and manufacturing of silk
+Origin and manufacture of silk

 silk is a textile fiber of animal origin produced mainly by the silkworm, the mulberry bombyx.
 This domestic lepidopteran secretes silk to form its cocoon.